21Vinay/21Vinay-cs-sansar-python-flask-blog/README.md

 # CS-SANSAR-python-flask-Blog-
-This is the blog dedicated to computer science geeks !
+This is the blog developed using python flask framework and is dedicated to computer science geeks !
 Hope you enjoy reading blogs !